craigschlegel/registrations-for-the-events-calendar/readme.txt

 = Highly Customizable =

 Create a simple, straight-forward registration form with the ability to add as many text form fields as you need.
-Automatically add the form to every single event page in one of four parts of the template.
+Automatically add the form to every single event page in one of four areas (parts of the template).
 Change the labels, error messaging and whether or not the field is required.
 The form is submitted using AJAX so your guests never have to leave the single event page while submitting a registration.
 Optionally, you can set limits for the number of guests allowed to register per event along with displaying a list of current attendees above the form.

 = Quick to Set Up and Easy to Get Started =